-- 28. New and amended standards and interpretations must be adopted in the first interim financial statements issued after their effective date or date of early adoption.
-There are a number of amendments to accounting standards that become applicable for annual reporting periods commencing on or after 1 January 2021 and entities will need to consider whether any of these amendments could affect their existing accounting policies for their 2021 interim reports: - (a) Covid-19-related Rent Concessions Amendments to IFRS 16 - (b) Interest Rate Benchmark Reform Phase 2 Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16. - 29.
-The amendments to IFRS 16 and their impact are summarised in Appendix D of our Illustrative IFRS consolidated financial statements for 2020 year-ends publication.
-Information about the Phase 2 IBOR reform amendments can be found in our Practical guide to Phase 2 amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 for interest rate benchmark (IBOR) reform. - 30.
+- 29. New and amended standards and interpretations must be adopted in the first interim financial statements issued after their effective date or date of early adoption.
+There are a number of amendments to accounting standards that become applicable for annual reporting periods commencing on or after 1 January 2022 and entities will need to consider whether any of these amendments could affect their existing accounting policies for their 2022 interim reports: - (a) Property, Plant and Equipment: Proceeds before Intended Use Amendments to IAS 16 - (b) Onerous Contracts Cost of Fulfilling a Contract Amendments to IAS 37 - (c) Annual Improvements to IFRS Standards 2018-2020 - (d) Reference to the Conceptual Framework Amendments to IFRS 3. - 30.
+The above amendments and their impact are summarised in Appendix A. - 31.
 IAS 34 does not specify how much detail entities must provide to explain a change in policy.
 Where the change has a significant impact, we recommend following the requirements in IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors.
 Such disclosures were illustrated in our Illustrative condensed Interim financial statements 2018 edition in relation to the adoption of IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers and in the Illustrative condensed Interim financial statements 2019 edition in relation to IFRS 16 Leases.
-Depending on the individual circumstances, in particular the impact of the change on individual line items in the financial statements, less detailed disclosures, as illustrated in note 18 in the June 2018 or June 2019 publications, may be sufficient. - 31.
-For the purpose of this edition, we have assumed that VALUE IFRS PIc did not have to make any changes to its accounting policies, as it is not affected by the interest rate benchmark reforms and did not receive any material COVID-19 related rent concessions.
+Depending on the individual circumstances, in particular the impact of the change on individual line items in the financial statements, less detailed disclosures, as illustrated in note 18 in the June 2018 or June 2019 publications, may be sufficient. - 32.
+For the purpose of this edition, we have assumed that VALUE IFRS Plc did not have to make any changes to its accounting policies, as it is not affected by any of the amendments listed in paragraph 29.
 However, this assumption will not necessarily apply to all entities.
 Where there has been a change in policy, this will need to be explained.